Taking Responsibility is the Key to Greater Freedom

 Avoiding Responsibility

 Conversely, when individuals consistently shirk responsibility, these brain regions may not be as robustly developed or activated.
 Such behaviour can result in an external locus of control, where a person consistently attributes their experiences and outcomes to external factors rather than their own actions.
 Not taking responsibility can also increase stress and anxiety levels, as it perpetuates a sense of helplessness and lack of control.
-This constant stress can further impact brain health, as chronic stress has been associated with negative changes in the hippocampus, a region critical for learning and memory (McEwen, 2007).
+This constant stress can further impact brain health, as chronic stress has been linked to negative changes in the hippocampus, a region crucial for learning and memory (McEwen, 2007).

 Thus, the neuroscience of taking responsibility serves as a compelling reason to cultivate personal accountability.
 Taking responsibility for one’s actions and experiences isn’t merely a moral virtue but a critical factor in brain health and emotional resilience.

-A number of years ago, I personally experienced hard times.
+A number of years ago, I went through difficult times.
 It was a depressing period in my life; the future looked bleak indeed.
 I knew things had to change.
-Also, I didn’t know it then, but I came to realise what had begun as a monumental disaster, turned out to be the biggest gift life could have handed me.
+Also, I didn’t know it then, but I came to realise what had begun as a monumental disaster turned out to be the biggest gift life could have handed me.
 I realised that one of the biggest opportunities was the power within to bounce back.

-As I pondered on what had gone so wrong, I blamed everyone and everything.
-The truth was some external and some internal factors had led me to that low point and blaming or focusing on external factors was getting me nowhere fast.
+As I pondered what had gone so wrong, I blamed everyone and everything.
+The truth was that some external and some internal factors had led me to that low point, and blaming or focusing on external factors was getting me nowhere fast.

 Accepting my situation, I began what I thought would be a slow and torturous route out of the fix I found myself in.
 On the contrary, it was the most enlightening and exciting of journeys.
 It wasn’t easy, but it was transformational.
 I went from being broke, dispirited and in despair, to a place where I was financially secure, optimistic and at peace with myself.
-The experience was like replacing a house of straw with a house of bricks with solid foundations.
+The experience was like replacing a house of straw with a home of bricks, built on solid foundations.

 Taking Total Responsibility